 Sunday Miscellany Sunday 11 August 2019

-A new book celebrating 50 years of Sunday Miscellany has just been published by New Island Books.
-This anthology of essays and poetry were read for the first time at Miscellany50, a live event in the Project Arts Centre last December.
+An anthology celebrating 50 years of Sunday Miscellany has recently been published by New Island Books.
+The scripts from the book were first read at Miscellany50, a live event of words and music at the Project Arts Centre in Dublin in late 2018.

 California, 1969 by Jonathan White;